nimiq/ledger-api/transport-comparison.md

 General characteristics:
 - No timeouts.
-- The browser device selector updates when devices get connected / disconnected (or when an app gets opened on the Ledger which is a device change).

 Special characteristics:
 - The Ledger Nano X does not appear in the device selector in Windows.
 It can therefore not be used with WebUSB under